The Do-Over Damsel Conquers the Dragon Emperor

 The Do-Over Damsel Conquers the Dragon Emperor (やり直し令嬢は竜帝陛下を攻略中, Yarinaoshi Reijō wa Ryūtei Heika o Kōryaku-chū) is a Japanese light novel series written by Sarasa Nagase and illustrated by Mitsuya Fuji.
 It began serialization online in November 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Kadokawa Shoten, which has published eight volumes since March 2020 under its Kadokawa Beans Bunko imprint.
+It was later acquired by Kadokawa Shoten, which has published nine volumes since March 2020 under its Kadokawa Beans Bunko imprint.
 A manga adaptation with art by Anko Yuzu has been serialized in Kadokawa Shoten's seinen manga magazine Comp Ace since July 2020.
-It has been collected in nine tankōbon volumes.
+It has been collected in ten tankōbon volumes.
 An anime television series adaptation produced by J.C.Staff first season aired from October to December 2024.

 Synopsis

 Jill Cervel, a noblewoman and warrior from the borderlines between the Kingdom of Kratos and Empire of Rave, is engaged to Crown Prince Gerald and she sacrifices her youth in honing sword arts and magic.
 She participated in countless battles to input a standstill in any forthcoming civil wars.
 However, after discovering Gerald's incestuous relationship with his sister, Jill is framed and publicly chased to escape from execution.
 She is suddenly lunged upon a clockwork lance that sends her back five years to the day of Gerald's propose of marriage to her.
-After regressing, to avoid suffering the same fate, she impulsively propose to the dashing Emperor Hadis Teos Rave, who was supposed to become her future enemy.
+After regressing, to avoid suffering the same fate, she impulsively proposes to the dashing Emperor Hadis Teos Rave, who was supposed to become her future enemy.
 Yet, Jill will soon find she may have made the better choice.